PaloAltoNetworks/ansible-pan/README.md

+# Deprecated

-**Please note**, the Ansible Galaxy role is now deprecated in favor for the new Ansible collection and no new features will be added to it.
-Please begin using the [Ansible collection](https://github.com/PaloAltoNetworks/pan-os-ansible) instead.
+This Ansible Galaxy role is now deprecated in favor of the new Ansible collection.
+Please use the Ansible collection instead: https://github.com/PaloAltoNetworks/pan-os-ansible.

 # Palo Alto Networks Ansible modules